-At different times in the future, you would need a new pair of walking or running shoes, but there is no set amount.
-People have different tastes and preferences, so there is no substitute for trying a shoe before buying it.
-If you were to buy a very expensive pair of shoes or a high-end waterproof shoe from a specific manufacturer that will last for an exceptionally long time, then there would be no point in buying another pair as they would be redundant.
+In general, if you were to buy a very expensive pair of shoes or a high-end waterproof shoe from a specific manufacturer (typically, these shoes often last for an exceptionally long time).
+Then, there would be no point in buying another pair as they would be redundant.

 The 500-Miles Limit

-The average athletic shoe is only designed to last 350 to 500 miles.
+For those who don’t know, the average athletic shoe is particularly designed to last from 350 to 500 miles.

-While walkers do not pound their shoes as hard as runners, it is unlikely that they will still provide adequate support and cushioning after 500 miles.
-Hiking boots, however, will typically last 1,000 miles or more.
+Walkers do not pound their shoes as hard as runners, but in fact, it is unlikely that they will still provide adequate support and cushioning after 500 miles.
+But when it comes to hiking boots, even so, the mile limit is often 1,000 miles or sometimes even more.

 There are, of course, exceptions to the rule.
 For example, some shoes will make it through much longer than this.
-While all hikes are different and everyone’s feet are different, these guidelines will give you an idea of what to expect.
-Most people think that their shoes do not need to be replaced until they go completely flat.
-But, unfortunately, this is not necessarily true.
+As you might all know, most hikes are different and everyone’s feet are different.
+Even so, these guidelines will give you an idea of what to expect.

-This applies to any hiking footwear, not just the ones that are specifically made for hiking.
-Usually, shoes suffer from pilling and wear because of their thin, thin sole.
-The thin soles also tend to wear quicker than wider soles.
+In fact, this applies to any type of hiking footwear, not just the ones that are specifically made for hiking.
+Usually, shoes suffer from pilling and wear due to their thin sole.
+In addition, the thin soles, over time, tend to wear quicker than wider soles.

 You should replace your shoes every six months if you walk 30 minutes per day or three to four hours per week.
-And replace your shoes every three months if you walk 60 minutes per day or an average of seven hours per week.
+It is also recommended to replace your shoes every three months if you walk 60 minutes per day or an average of seven hours per week.

 Aging Process

-The soles of high arch runner shoes are glued together.
-They are already deteriorating in the warehouse and on the store shelves.
-The glue is evaporating.
-The cushioning’s air pockets could be dissipating gradually.
 As a result, the material is becoming more brittle.
-After a few months, the sole will be as rigid as a rock and as inflexible as a slab of concrete.
+After a few months, the sole will be as rigid as a rock.
+At the same time, it will also be as inflexible as a slab of concrete.
 In two years, it will likely crack, and the shoe will effectively be destroyed.

-The only way to find out how long shoes last is to conduct an aging experiment.
-To get the most out of a shoe, buy the most recent model and ask the shoe store staff how long they have been in the store.
+Therefore, the only way to find out how long walking or running shoes last is to conduct an aging experiment.
+So, to get the most out of a running or walking shoe, buy the most recent model.
+Besides, don’t forget to ask the shoe store staff how long they have been in the shop.

-If you’re running with recently worn-out shoes, then you’ll see these signs:
+If you’re running with recently worn-out running or walking shoes, then you’ll see these signs:

 - You start to feel pain in your heels or your toes.